sergueik/uru_serverspec/README.md

 ### Introduction

-There is a challenge to run [serverspec](http://serverspec.org/resource_types.html) on the instance managed by Puppet or Chef after that instance has the Enterprise SSO / access management software provisioned, since the remote acess is no longer possible.
+There is a challenge to run [serverspec](http://serverspec.org/resource_types.html) on the instance managed by Puppet or Chef after the Enterprise single sign-on (SSO) a.k.a. access management software provisioned.
 For example review the [BokS](http://www.foxt.com/wp-content/uploads/2015/03/BoKS-Server-Control.pdf) on Unix and various vendors-specific authentication schemes on Windows, e.g.
 [2 factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 By design such software renders ssh and winrm ssh key-based remote access impossible.
+This is the critical mechanism serverspec / inspec relies on for code delivery.

-With the help of [uru Ruby Installer](https://rubyinstaller.org/add-ons/uru.html) one can actually bootstrap a standalone rvm-like Ruby environment to run serverspec directly on the instance, for both Linux or Windows.
+With the help of [Ruby Version Managemenr](https://en.wikipedia.org/wiki/Ruby_Version_Manager) and specifically [uru Ruby Installer](https://rubyinstaller.org/add-ons/uru.html) one can bootstrap a standalone Ruby environment to run serverspec directly on the instance, on either Linux or Windows.
 The only prerequisite on a Linux system are `openssl-libs`, `libcrypt` and `libyaml` libraries, snt those are very likely already installed for openssl stack.

 Another interesting use case is when Puppet provision serves as a driver of a massive deloyment of a list of microservice application stack e.g. Java jars / wars to the cluster of nodes.